Event Name: Industrial Visit to Siddipet

 Brief Report:

-As part of our academic curriculum, we visited Swacch Badi, the Dump Yard, the Biogas Plant, and the Municipal Corporation Office in Siddipet to understand the city's solid waste management system and sustainability initiatives.
+As part of our academic curriculum, we visited Swachh Badi, the Dump Yard, the Biogas Plant, and the Municipal Corporation Office in Siddipet to understand the city's solid waste management system and sustainability initiatives.
 The visit provided valuable insights into waste segregation, recycling, composting, and biogas production, along with the municipality’s efforts to enhance waste management practices under the vision of T. Harish Rao Garu.

 Visit to Swacch Badi

-At Swacch Badi, we were welcomed by Ms. Deepti Nagraj, a key municipal official, who explained the comprehensive waste management system in place.
+At Swachh Badi, we were welcomed by Ms. Deepti Nagraj, a key municipal official, who explained the comprehensive waste management system in place.
 Siddipet has 49 wards, serving 51,000 families and generating nearly 50 tonnes of waste daily.
 The municipality follows a three-way segregation system:

 (Dr. P. Ravi Kiran felicitating the Municipal Commissioner of Siddipet)